Updated Oct. 27, 2020

 “Fill in the oval next to a candidate’s name.
 You must darken the oval completely, and do not make any marks outside of the oval.
 Use a black or blue ballpoint pen only.
 Place your ballot in the secrecy envelope, and then put the secrecy envelope into the official envelope.
 Be sure to sign the form or your ballot may not count.”

 What’s a secrecy envelope?
 It’s an envelope meant to safeguard voter privacy that arrives with your mail-in ballot.
-More importantly, your mail-in ballot must be inside it — and then the larger prepaid envelope — when it’s returned.
+More importantly, your mail-in ballot must be sealed inside it — and then the larger prepaid envelope — when it’s returned.
+The secrecy envelope is not labeled as such.
+Instead, it reads “Official Election Ballot.”

-Without the secrecy envelope it’s considered a “naked ballot” and vote counters will have to reject it.
+Without the secrecy envelope your mail ballot is considered a “naked ballot” and vote counters will have to reject it.
 Here’s more on how that works.

 Once I have my mail-in ballot filled out, how do I turn it in?